Skip to content

 Which PDF editor handles scanned documents best?

-Adobe Acrobat Pro’s OCR was the most accurate in our 14-page test.
-PDFelement was second and its built-in batch OCR makes it the better fit if you have folders of scans rather than one-offs.
+Adobe Acrobat Pro’s OCR is widely regarded as the most accurate, recognizing the most terms on mixed-font scans.
+PDFelement lands second and its built-in batch OCR makes it the better fit if you have folders of scans rather than one-offs.
 Foxit and Nitro both run OCR competently; their differences from Adobe show up only on pages with mixed scripts or unusual fonts.

 Do I need a paid tool just to fill out a PDF form?